 Mistakes are an unavoidable but essential part of the language learning process.
 Sometimes they’re fussy little errors of gender or agreement that might make your French amis squirm.
 At other times they’re a befuddling confusion of syntax or conjugation.
 And then there are the times where you make such an embarrassing faux pas that everyone within earshot bursts into laughter and you look for the nearest hole to crawl into to die.
-We’re going to focus on this final category: sh*t that Brits say in France that is bound to lead to embarrassment.
-But don’t fret, because we’re here to highlight the most common embarrassing mistakes that travellers make, so you can avoid them on your holiday and be a better Brit abroad!
+We’re going to focus on this final category: sh*t that English speakers say in France that is bound to lead to embarrassment.
+But don’t fret, because we’re here to highlight the most common embarrassing mistakes that travelers make, so you can avoid them on your vacation.

 Disclaimer: Embarrassing mistakes are very often inherently (if inadvertently) rude.
 This article is not for the easily offended!